Data control concepts

 Chronosphere provides the following control concepts to help manage your data you keep only the data that’s most important to your organization.

-Datasets are a data control mechanism for organizing your data and mapping it to named groups relevant to your organization.
-Each telemetry type can have any number of datasets.
-Datasets can either overlap, or stand alone and be assigned to only a single business unit or service within your organization.
-You can use behaviors to change the sampling rates of one or more datasets.
+Traces use datasets as a control mechanism to organize your data and map it to named groups relevant to your organization.
+Datasets can either overlap or stand alone, and can be assigned to only a single business unit or service within your organization.

 Each dataset entity lets you define a filter to assign specific chunks of data to a particular dataset.
 A default, system-defined dataset exists for budgeting.
 You can assign the default dataset to data that isn’t explicitly assigned to any other dataset.

-Behaviors are a data shaping mechanism you can use to sample your data and more effectively control your persisted data.
-Use behaviors to change the sampling rates of one or more datasets without needing to write fine-grained sampling or shaping rules.
+To change the sampling rates of one or more datasets and to more effectively control your persisted data, use behaviors.
+This shaping mechanism lets you change sampling rates of one or more datasets without needing to write fine-grained sampling or shaping rules.

 Downsampling